DEFRA/ffc-jenkins-pipeline-library/README.md

 Takes five parameters:
 - The ID of the Kubernetes credentials previously setup in Jenkins
 - the registry where the chart's image is stored
-- the name of the image
+- the name of the chart (note this must also be the name of the image to deploy)
-- the name of the tag
+- container image tag to deploy
 - additional command line parameters to send to the Helm deployment

 Example usage: